 Park Ji-min (Jimin)

 Park Ji-min was a great dancer from a young age.
+Everyone knew he would grow up cute as he always had that male aegyo.
 He studied contemporary dance at the Busan High School of Arts.
 He was the top student in the whole modern dance department.
 A teacher at the school encouraged him to audition for Big Hit Entertainment as they were holding auditions in Busan.
 He was only 16 years old but tried out and was signed by Big Hit in the summer of 2012.
 He then moved to Seoul as a trainee.
 Park Ji-min selected his stage name Jimin and was officially the group’s final member.
-The group which will go down in history as the most extraordinary Kpop Group of all time…BTS.
+The group which will go down in history as the most extraordinary K-pop group of all time…BTS.